Hot Seat (film)

 Hot Seat is a 2022 American action-thriller film directed and produced by James Cullen Bressack.
 It stars Kevin Dillon and Mel Gibson.

 Premise

 An anonymous criminal plants a bomb under the chair of an ex-hacker, and forces him to break into high-level banking institutions.
+The bomber forces Orlando to carry out a series of increasingly complex cyber-intrusions, threatening to detonate the device if he refuses or attempts to escape.
+As Orlando works to outsmart the attacker, a bomb-squad veteran, Wallace Reed, attempts to locate the anonymous criminal and defuse the situation from outside.
+Meanwhile, Orlando's family is drawn into the crisis as the attacker expands his targets, escalating the tension and raising questions about Orlando's past in the hacking world.

 Production

 Hot Seat is an action-thriller written by Collin Watts and Leon Langford.
 It is part of a long-term partnership between Grindstone Entertainment (a subsidiary of Lionsgate Films) and Emmett/Furla Oasis.
 The film was announced on October 15, 2021, as the third collaboration between actor Mel Gibson and producers Randall Emmett and George Furla.
 Filming took place in Las Cruces, New Mexico.

 Release

 The film was released in select theaters, digital, and on demand on July 1, 2022.

 Reception

 Box office

 Hot Seat, in its limited theatrical release, grossed $68,798 at the box office.